dbarnas/Biometry/Lectures/Midterm2/Midterm_2_Notes.md

 **Regression** (Lecture 7)
 - one or more predictor (independent) variable(s), X
 - one response (dependent) variable, Y
-- Purposes:
-  - Description: relationship between Y and X
-  - Explaination: How much variatino in Y is explained by linear relationship with X
-  - Prediction: predict new Y-values from new X-values & determine precision of those estimates
-- Assumptions:
-  - normality and homogeneity of variance for response variable
-  - independence of observations
-  - linearity between X and Y
-  - no collinearity (for a multiple regression)
 - F ratio
   - Regression: variation in Y explained by regression
     - df = 1